barry-ha/Griduino/ASSEMBLY.md

 <h3>Step 1: U3 Voltage Regulator</h3>

 Start with the small 3-terminal voltage regulator.
-This is surface-mounted and not a "through hole" component so use a clothespin or surgical clamp or paper clip to hold it in place while soldering.
+This is surface-mounted and not a "through hole" component so use a clothespin or surgical clamp or paper clip or anything but your finger to hold it in place while soldering.

 Solder one pin to the board.
 Remove your clamp.
 Solder the remaining pins.